yuanrw/IM/README.md

 IM is a lightweight instant messaging server.
 It also provides a client jar,allows you to develop your own client.For example,with spring boot.
 It's able to login with your own login system or with ldap.

 ## Features
-* One to one text message
+* One to one text/file message
 * Sent/Delivered/Read message
 * Ldap Authentication
 * Authenticate with individual login system